iszla/hn-cli/README.md

 * Press 'Enter' or 'o' to open the story in a browser
 * Press 'c' to open the story on Hacker News to read the comments
+* Press 't' to toggle between Top and New stories
 * Set browser-command in the config file to use another browser, such as lynx